tharun15/CKA/ckaexam2025/task14-storage-pv-pvc/README.md

 # Recover a Deleted Deployment Using Persistent Storage

 ## Task Overview
 In this task, you will recover from a scenario where a MariaDB deployment was accidentally deleted, but its associated PersistentVolume still exists.
-You will create a new PersistentVolumeClaim to reuse this volume, then recreate the MariaDB deployment to restore service with the preserved data.
+You will create a new PersistentVolumeClaim to reuse this volume, then apply the generated MariaDB deployment to restore service with the preserved data.

 ## Setup Instructions